yowainwright/yowainwright.github.io/about.md

 ---
-title: About me, Jeffry Wainwright
+title: About me, Jeffry
 permalink: "/about/"
 layout: post
-meta: This blog contains written posts by Jeffry Wainwright - a user interface specialist, engineer & athlete living in Southern California
+meta: Jeffry Wainwright is a software engineer who enjoys open source, being outside and trying to live life with purpose
 page: about
 type: page
-description: "Just a small town guy with a passion for learning and living life with purpose here in Southern California. \U0001F64F"
+description: "As a software engineer, I strive to write awesome code 🚀—enterprise and <a href=\"//www.npmjs.com/package/shave\">open source</a>.
+I also deeply enjoy being outside.
+Trying to live life with purpose is important to me. \U0001F64F"
 redirect_from:
 - cv/
 ---

-Outside of work, I try to be active in the developer community.
-I ride road bikes, run and commute as much as possible by skateboard.
-Lately, my outdoor passion has been surfing which has allowed me experience the world in a whole new way - hundreds of feet from land! 🏄
+Writing software and progressing software is a lifestyle for me.
+I'm very active in the software engineering community online and in person.
+Unrelated to software, I [ride road bikes](//www.strava.com/athletes/722335), run and commute as much as possible via skateboard.
+Lately, my outdoor passion has been surfing which has allowed me to experience the world in a whole new way—hundreds of feet from land! 🏄

-I'm not traditionally trained as a software engineer.
-For 20 years, I wanted nothing else then to be a oil painter.
-After graduating from the University of Wisconsin in 2003, I worked as a FedEx Service Manager to support my painting.
-3 years later I went to design school.
-It was there, I became passionate about software.
-I began teaching myself ways to speed up my computer workflows, develop repeatable patterns and think differently about how to solve problems.
-This naturally led me learning code which I did for a few years before beginning my career in software. 💻
+## Open Source Projects

+-  [Shave](//github.com/dollarshaveclub/shave), a minimal JavaScript Plugin for Truncated text
+-  [Reframe.js](//github.com/dollarshaveclub/reframe.js), a minimal JavaScript Plugin for reframing html elements so they're an intrisic ratio of the original—greate for embeds

 ## Some work history 💼